 Geriatricians and other healthcare professionals, such as dentists or chiropractors, will often see clients on-site.
 Some assisted living communities have even started offering physical and occupational therapy or wellness rooms supervised by licensed nurses.

-When Is It Time for Assisted Living?
+Determining if It Is Time for Assisted Living

 It might be time to explore assisted living if you or your loved one:

-- Struggle with medication management.
+- Struggles with medication management.

-- Feel lonely, isolated, depressed, or anxious.
+- Feels lonely, isolated, depressed, or anxious.